 It may be difficult to believe, but some people are just plainly unaware of their disappointing behavior.
 Maybe they just lack self-awareness?

 Assuming that people ought to know better is not always wise.
-The best course of action to ensure that this behavior will be avoided in the future, is to communicate your thoughts and feelings in an assertive manner:
+The best course of action is to communicate your thoughts and feelings in an assertive manner:

 - Use “I” statements to express your feelings